 1. Limit how far in advance your prospect has to schedule the meeting

-You may be focused on providing the optimal experience to the prospect (and we get that), but let’s face it—giving your warm lead a broad window of time to schedule a meeting increases the chances of them going cold.
+You may be focused on providing the optimal experience for the prospect (and we get that), but giving your warm lead a broad window of time to schedule a meeting increases the chances of them going cold.
 Don’t let weeks go by before you can get in front of them to have a conversation about your product or service.
 By then, they may not remember the urgent feeling that drove their initial interest, and the likelihood of ever connecting with them or winning the business drops.

 Outbound leads: You’ve spent time and effort to get these prospects interested with successful cold emails or other tactics in the first place—don’t let that go to waste.
 When you offer availability to meet, make sure you display only the next 5 days for your prospect to choose from to avoid their interest level changing before the meeting.
 With an automated scheduling tool like Calendly, you can control the availability date range you offer.

 Inbound leads: The interest level of inbound leads is typically higher than outbound.
 Use this as an opportunity to get them scheduled immediately so you can act on their interest and keep the sales cycle moving at a quick pace.
 Give them a time frame of 2-3 days to schedule with you.